yusefmosiah/choir-collective/docs/Level_3_ValueCreation.md

 - Adds to collective energy
 - Reinforces standing wave patterns

-The value comes not just from what a thread contains, but from its quantum state - the coherent patterns that emerge from collective phase alignment and cavity resonance.
+The value comes not just from what a thread contains, but from its harmonic pattern - the coherent patterns that emerge from collective phase alignment and cavity resonance.

 ## Natural Selection

-The non-refundable stake mechanism reveals itself as quantum coupling:
+The non-refundable stake mechanism reveals itself as harmonic coupling:

 1. **Direct Value Recognition**